 David earned his B.A. from the University of North Carolina Chapel Hill and his J.D. from Campbell University School of Law.

-R. Daniel "Dan" Gibson is a partner at Stam Law Firm PLLC in Apex.
-He practices in the areas of general civil litigation, business formation and transactions, North Carolina Constitutional law, and appeals.
-Dan has argued several cases in front of the North Carolina Court of Appeals and North Carolina Supreme Court and represented dozens of clients in North Carolina state courts.
+R. Daniel "Dan" Gibson is a Partner at Davis Hartman Wright LLP, in Durham, as part of the firm's appellate, business, constitutional, and litigation practice groups.
+He practices appeals, North Carolina Constitutional law, and civil litigation throughout North Carolina.
+He has argued several cases in front of the North Carolina Court of Appeals and North Carolina Supreme Court and represented dozens of clients in North Carolina state courts.

 Dan earned his B.A., summa cum laude, in Government from Campbell University and his J.D. from Wake Forest University School of Law.